nf-core/eager/README.md

 5. [Troubleshooting](docs/troubleshooting.md)

 ### Credits
-This pipeline was written by Alexander Peltzer ([apeltzer](https://github.com/apeltzer)), with major contributions from Stephen Clayton, ideas and documentation from James Fellows-Yates, Raphael Eisenhofer and Judith Neukamm.
+This pipeline was written by Alexander Peltzer ([apeltzer](https://github.com/apeltzer)), with major contributions from Stephen Clayton, ideas and documentation from James Fellows Yates, Raphael Eisenhofer and Judith Neukamm.
 If you want to contribute, please open an issue and ask to be added to the project - happy to do so and everyone is welcome to contribute here!